The Best of California For Budget Vacations

 Admission is free for Jelly Belly factory tours.
 Videos give visitors a peek into the jelly-bean-making process, while a self-guided walk along the elevated, quarter-mile-long tour lane provides a bird's-eye view of the operation.
 There are also interactive exhibits and free samples.

 Some early Hollywood stars and studio founders are interred at this star-studded cemetery, founded in 1899 as Hollywood Memorial Park.
 They include silent actors Douglas Fairbanks and Rudolph Valentino, "Little Rascals" Darla Hood and Carl "Alfalfa" Switzer, and producer Cecil B. DeMille.
 Maps help visitors find these and other notable celebrities such as musician Johnny Ramone.
 An empty tomb honors Hattie McDaniel, who played Mammy in 1939's "Gone With the Wind" and became the first African-American to win an Academy Award.
-The racially segregated burial ground refused her wish to be buried there upon her death in 1952.
+The previously racially segregated burial ground refused her wish to be buried there upon her death in 1952.
 Her cenotaph was installed in 1999, after the cemetery switched hands.
+You can also see many of the stars on the big screen, during the outdoor summer movie screenings hosted at the cemetery by Cinespia.

 Solvang is a Danish village hidden in Southern California's Santa Barbara County.
 Its Main Street district is filled with boutique shops, traditional Danish bakeries, and more than 20 wine-tasting rooms pouring the best from the 100-plus wineries in the surrounding Santa Ynez Valley.
 Visitors can explore the town by horse-drawn carriage or surrey ride.